 State sponsored health, life and supplemental insurance plans may be added at the time of new hire, annual open enrollment or when a qualifying status change (QSC) event occurs.
 Changes in plan coverage may only be made during open enrollment or when a QSC occurs.

 To identify the procedures required in the enrollment process for state-sponsored health, life and supplemental insurance plans.

 1. Complete online new employee orientation prior to sixty (60) day insurance enrollment deadline and enroll in benefits plans.
 Supporting documentation (birth certificates, marriage certificate, etc.) will be required after enrollment.
 People First will not enroll a newborn without a social security number.

 2. Monitor insurance deductions to ensure accuracy.

 3. Notify People First immediately when a qualifying QSC occurs.
-All QSC events must be processed within thirty-one (31) days from the date of occurrence, with the exception of birth, adoption or death.
+All QSC events must be processed within sixty (60) days from the date of occurrence, with the exception of birth, adoption or death.

-The State University System currently provides three (3) active retirement plans for employees which include the Florida Retirement System Pension Plan, Florida Retirement System Investment Plan and the Optional Retirement Program.
+The State University System currently provides three (3) active retirement plans for employees: the Florida Retirement System Pension Plan, Florida Retirement System Investment Plan and the Optional Retirement Program.
 A benefit is paid to employees upon their retirement Retirement contributions are legislatively mandated to be paid by the employer and employee.

 Chapter 60S, F.A.C.